 For example, you might show an experiment to 80% of visitors (allocation), then divide those visitors so that 50% see the original site and 50% see the new variation (distribution).
 Of the visitors who come to your website, 20% won't see the experiment at all.

 Traffic distribution expresses a probability that visitors will be placed into a particular variation.
 If you have four variations and the traffic is split equally, each new visitor has a 25% chance of being placed into each variation.
 The variation's actual number of visitors shown on the Results page probably won't exactly match the 25% probability, but over time, the number of visitors in each variation should approach 25%.

 By default, Optimizely allocates 100% of visitors to experiments and distributes traffic equally among variations.
-You can change traffic allocation and distribution in Optimizely X and Optimizely Classic.

 Tips for traffic allocation and distribution:

 Set a high traffic allocation (even as high as 100%) to gather data and reach statistical significance more quickly.